Unreal C++ speedrun

 Casts

-It’s #defined as a horrendous macro hack that’s better avoided entirely.
+It’s #defined in engine code as a horrendous macro hack that’s better avoided

 Cast<T>